 The activity of the enzyme MTHFR varies from one individual to another.

 There are two known, common variations in the MTHFR gene that can result in reduced activity of the MTHFR enzyme.
-In practice, the impact of a reduced MTHFR function only is low and will not quickly lead to health problems.
+In practice, the impact of a slightly reduced MTHFR function only is low and will not quickly lead to health problems.

 The principal variation of which we are aware is C677T (rs1801133 G>A).